swiftcoder2020/milestone_project_1/README.md

 The purpose into one of the four milestone projects is based on a firm decision, having considered some project ideas, to implement Code Institute's example of developing a professional website portfolio to initiate the transition into becoming a Full Stack Website Developer as I progress through the course.
-The focal motivation serves as a specific well founded personal need and aligns towards my primary goal of accomplishing the desire into a career change, to cater for the target audience in presenting information that is useful & relevant to the users which derives from the traditional form of a Curriculum Vitae, demonstrating functionality & accessibility to the users given that it is ingrained in law and in conclusion, reach out to potential prospective employers & recruiters to lead them in initiating contact.
+The focal motivation serves as a specific long yet well founded personal need and aligns towards my primary goal of accomplishing the desire into a career change through upskilling, to cater for the target audience in presenting information that is useful & relevant to the users which derives from the traditional form of a Curriculum Vitae, demonstrating functionality & accessibility to the users given that it is ingrained in law and in conclusion, reach out to potential prospective employers & recruiters to lead them in initiating contact.

 ## Strategy